New Hampshire Gay Men’s Chorus …

 The men assembled and began rehearsing as a choral group in April, 1998.
 That same spring, a state charter declaring the chorus a nonprofit corporation and signed by several chartering members, was filed with the New Hampshire Secretary of State.
 Thus on June 8, 1998, the Manchester Performing Arts Association (MPAA), doing business as the New Hampshire Gay Men’s Chorus, was officially born!

-Under their first music director, Rodney F. Mansfield, and first accompanist, Gary MacDonald, the Chorus’s first performance became an informal program sung for the second New Hampshire Pride festival at Manchester’s Veterans Park on a scorching hot first day of summer – June 20, 1998.
+Under their first music director, the late Rodney F. Mansfield, and first accompanist, Gary MacDonald, the Chorus’s first performance became an informal program sung for the second New Hampshire Pride festival at Manchester’s Veterans Park on a scorching hot first day of summer – June 20, 1998.
 The first group of singers sang in the park, along with Mansfield and MacDonald with a portable keyboard.
 The singers were met with cheers but also, sadly, some heckling.

 An avid theater and music lover, performer, and career educator, Mansfield had served as director of the Barnstormers Men’s Chorus for fourteen years.
 He had also founded the Greeley Singers of Pelham and the Mischaum Choral Society in Woburn, Massachusetts.
 With his exemplary qualifications, Mansfield quickly established NHGMC’s standard of choral excellence.